To be held on January 1st, 2016

-River Cites Community Pool Association and River Cities Streamliners Swim Team will be holding the 6th annual “DA Yooper Plunge” on January 1st, 2016 at noon.
-The event will be held at the Menominee, Marina in Menominee, MI.
+River Cites Community Pool Association and the DAR Boys and Girls Club will be holding the 6th annual “DA Yooper Plunge” on January 1st, 2016 at noon.
+The event will be held at Victory Beach in Menominee, MI.
 This is the only event of it’s type held in the area!

 What is the “DA Yooper Plunge”?
 It’s a “must see” and “must do” event in the Marinette-Menominee Area open to all ages!
-Individuals can register for the event or participants can form a team with a group of friends, family members, classmates, co-workers, etc. It’s a unique opportunity help support the River Cities Community Pool & River Cites Streamliners Swim Team by entering the icy waters of Green Bay!
+Individuals can register for the event or participants can form a team with a group of friends, family members, classmates, co-workers, etc. It’s a unique opportunity help support the River Cities Community Pool, DAR Boys and Girls Club & River Cites Streamliners Swim Team by entering the icy waters of Green Bay!

 How far do plungers have to go?
 That is totally up to the plunger; it can be waist deep, full body submersion or just sticking your big toe in the water!
-If you are brave enough to take the plunge participants must register by December 12th to guarantee a t-shirt.
+If you are brave enough to take the plunge participants must register by December 11th to guarantee a t-shirt the day of the event.
+Second order will be placed after the event.
 Participants must raise a minimum of $50.00

 Don’t want to Plunge? come support the plunges by cheering them on!